 Burial at Sea and Ash Scattering Services

 At Los Angeles Yacht Charter we offer burials at sea where people can scatter ashes at sea in the Great Pacific.
-Our burial at sea vessels service Southern California and depart from Ventura, Marina del Rey, Redondo Beach, San Pedro, Long Beach, Newport Beach and San Diego.
+Our burial at sea vessels service Southern California and go out to Ventura, Marina del Rey, Malibu, Santa Monica, Venice Beach, Santa Catalina Island, Redondo Beach, San Pedro and Long Beach.

 Burial at sea options